alexenson/ec2-elb-for-beginners/README.md

 So I'm going to copy all of this user data.
-This is going to be used for our launch template so that all of our instances will, which will be across different availability zones will have a slightly different webpage that tells us which availability zone they are actually deployed into.
+This is going to be used for our launch template so that all of our instances, which will be across different availability zones will have a slightly different webpage that tells us which availability zone they are actually deployed into.
 Now back in the EC2 management console.
 The first thing I need to do is create something called a launch template.

 The Auto Scaling Group uses the launch template.